All About That Bass

-"All About That Bass" is the debut single of American singer-songwriter Meghan Trainor, released on June 30, 2014, through Epic Records.
-The song was included on Trainor's debut extended play (EP) Title (2014) and her debut studio album of the same name (2015).
-Written by Trainor and producer Kevin Kadish, "All About That Bass" is a bubblegum pop, doo-wop and hip hop track.
-Trainor, who as a teenager struggled with her negative body image, was inspired to write the song to promote self-acceptance.
+"All About That Bass" is the debut single by American singer-songwriter Meghan Trainor, released on June 30, 2014, through Epic Records.
+The song was included on Trainor's debut extended play (EP), Title (2014), and her debut studio album of the same name (2015).
+The track, a bubblegum pop, doo-wop and hip hop record, was recorded from 2012 to 2013 at the Carriage House, based in Nolensville, Tennessee, and Sun Mountain Studios, based in Boiceville, New York.
+It was written by Trainor herself, alongside Kevin Kadish, who also produced the song.
+Trainor, who as a teenager struggled with her negative body image, was inspired to write the song to promote self-acceptance and body positivity.

-Some music critics praised "All About That Bass"'s production and memorable message, while others called it a novelty song and criticized the failure of its lyrics to empower every body type.
-The song was nominated for awards, including Record of the Year and Song of the Year at the 57th Annual Grammy Awards.
+Upon its release, some music critics praised "All About That Bass"'s production and memorable message, while others called it a novelty song and criticized the failure of its lyrics to empower every body type.
+The song was nominated for numerous awards and accolades, including Record of the Year and Song of the Year at the 57th Annual Grammy Awards.
 It was the best-selling song by a female artist during the 2010s in the United States, and was certified Diamond by the Recording Industry Association of America (RIAA).
-It also reached number one in 58 countries and received multi-platinum certifications in Australia, Canada, Denmark, Italy, Mexico, New Zealand, Norway, Sweden, Spain, and the United Kingdom, becoming the fourth best-selling song of 2014 with 11 million copies sold worldwide.
+It also reached number one in 18 additional countries and received Diamond certifications in Australia and Brazil, as well as multi-platinum certifications in Canada, Denmark, Italy, Mexico, New Zealand, Norway, Sweden, Spain, and the United Kingdom, becoming the fourth best-selling song of 2014 with 11 million copies sold worldwide.

 Fatima Robinson directed the song's music video, which features 1950s-inspired aesthetics and a pink pastel backdrop.
 The video was released on June 10, 2014, and played an important role in the song's rise to prominence.
-"All About That Bass" inspired parodies and cover versions.
-Trainor performed the song on television shows such as The Tonight Show Starring Jimmy Fallon, Country Music Association Awards, and The X Factor UK, and included it on the set lists of her concert tours That Bass Tour and MTrain Tour (2015), and The Untouchable Tour (2016).
+"All About That Bass" inspired parodies and cover versions, such as a parody from the cast of This Hour Has 22 Minutes, and covers from The Roots, Avi Kaplan of Pentatonix, and Maejor with Justin Bieber.
+Trainor performed the song on television shows and broadcasts such as The Tonight Show Starring Jimmy Fallon, the 48th Annual Country Music Association Awards (with Miranda Lambert), and The X Factor UK, and included it on the set lists of her concert tours That Bass Tour and MTrain Tour (2015), the Untouchable Tour (2016), and the Timeless Tour (2024).